jjkkk627/machine-learning-mnist/README.md

 ## Acknowledgments

-- This project was originally developed as part of a graduate-level machine learning course.
+- This project was originally developed as part of a graduate-level machine learning course at the University of Cambridge.